TarodBOFH/tarodbofh.github.io/_pages/about.md

 - **Leadership**: Helping teams to grow by offering technical guidance, specifically in my area of expertise
 - **Change Enabler**: Making change to happen, by continuously evaluating philosophy and culture, procedures, technical stack, procedures, best practices, and standards
-- **Learner**: Study, learn, understand and share knowledge from product to engineering.
+- **Growth Mindset**: Study, learn, understand and share knowledge from product to engineering.
 Helping to understand what is the impact of every user story, but also helping to understand product managers the impact of each design decision, architecture model or pattern, or solution.
 - **Speaker**: Participate in seminars, meetups, or brown-bags and encourage others to do the same, pushing ourselves outside our comfort zone, in order to learn new points of view or technologies.
-- **Efficient time management**, identifying time thieves and being able to plan according.

 ## Personal Achievements
 - Scale and migrate upper funnel on [lastminute.com](https://www.linkedin.com/company/lastminute.com/) OTA, evolving